webDva/matrixmul/README.md

 ### `typedef struct MatrixStruct Matrix`

 A struct or type for implementing matrices.
-Matrices are in row-major form and the elements are in an array.
+Matrices are in row-major order and the elements are in a one-dimensional array.
 These `Matrix` structs are meant to be statically memory allocated as they are meant to live on embedded systems.

 #### Struct members

 * `unsigned char rows` - The number of rows the matrix has.
 * `unsigned char columns` - The number of columns the matrix has.
 * `float elements[MAX_ELEMENTS]` - An array of floating point numbers that are the matrix's elements.
+The array is bounded by the maximum number of elements a matrix can have, `MAX_ELEMENTS`.

 ### `MAX_ELEMENTS`